 Aerilyn Medina uses She/Her pronouns and is a Disability Advocate/Activist, Child and Youth Care Practitioner- CYW.Dip (Hons), Psychology B.A.
-(Hons) and will be pursuing her master’s degree in Critical Disabilities.
+(Hons) and will be pursuing her master’s degree in Social Work.

 She has been diagnosed with General Anxiety Disorder and Major Depressive Disorder in her teens, then Fibromyalgia in her early 20’s, and within in the last 7 years she was diagnosed with Ankylosing Spondylitis, severe Sleep Apnea that impacts her cognition, PTSD, and Bipolar 2 Disorder.
 She also manages ADHD and a learning disability where her motor and visual centres don’t communicate with each other, and uses assistive technology to meet her access needs.

 Aerilyn has volunteered and worked in a Disability support office, was on safety, diversity and inclusion, and policy committees.
 She mentored and facilitated leadership groups with various youth groups, was a Mentor with the Ascend Network, was featured on the documentary My Missed Diagnosis currently in post-production found at https://www.farpointfilms.com/my-misdiagnosis, and a guest blogger for the UK’s National Ankylosing Spondylitis Society (NASS) One.
 She is very passionate about disability rights and awareness, and believes that lived experiences matter regardless of diagnosis.
 She wants to create more inclusive spaces that recognize intersectionality and prioritize autonomy.